Minnesota Senior Care Plus (MSC+)

 - Urgent care and emergency care throughout the United States

-- Medical supplies (DME)
+- Medical supplies (durable medical equipment)

 - Hearing exams and hearing aids

 - Long-term care services, like nursing home care

 - Home- and community-based services if you qualify

 - Personal care assistance if you qualify

 When you enroll in MSC+, you’ll only get coverage when you use an in-network doctor or provider (except for emergencies and urgent care).